eeshvardasikcm/ayurproject-ui/three_bit_int.md

 required to do for different types of ways to touch a touch screen device.

-this Kepler UI interface is intended to be a way that an app can moderate the users input according to the
+this UI interface is intended to be a way that an app can moderate the users input according to the feedback from a modified cpu monitoring algorithm that is used to moderate the use of energy in sustainability practices.

-Kepler algorithm that is used to moderate the use of energy in sustainability practices.
+I first was envisioning this

-I first was envisioning this Kepler probe technology to be usable in my mech Commerce game. in order to use the touch screen
+probe technology to be usable in my mech Commerce game. in order to use the touch screen